Kaokor Galaxy: Professional career

+Boxing style

+Although they were twins, his fighting style was completely different from Khaosai.
+Kaokor fought with a technical and tactical approach, relying on timing and observing his opponent’s movements closely.
+In contrast, Khaosai used an aggressive approach known as the "fighting style," characterized by relentless attacks.
+In terms of training and discipline, he admitted that he had been lazy in practice, while Khaosai was more determined and diligent in his training.

 Retirement

 Two months after Khaokor lost his title, the twins had a fan meeting event in Phetchabun.
 While driving home, they had a car accident which was driven by Khaosai.
 Khaokor was sent to the ICU for 21 days while, Khaosai only suffered minor injuries and would later be back to professional boxing.

 Khaokor decided to retire after his recovery from the car accident but still helped Khaosai in his trainings.
 When Khaosai decided to retire, Khaokor went back to look after his business full-time, a snooker club.